-A great short story can feel like a punch in the gut, like you’re levitating an inch above the ground.
-Hell, it can even change your life.
+Even though time has all but stopped for much of the United States, there is still something to be said for enjoying something that only takes a little while.
+Sure, we have all the time in the world, but indulging in something such as a short story can be a transformative experience.
+It can may you feel like you’re floating or like you’ve been punched in the gut by Mike Tyson.
 Within a few pages, a story can put words to a feeling you’ve never been able to express.
 It renders epiphany and leaves you thinking, much like a great book (only shorter).
 Quench your thirst for impeccable writing by reading the best short stories of all time.

 Among our list, you won’t find a single one alike.
 Some are timeless pieces assigned in college lit classes, others are contemporary sci-fi by famous writers, but each piece is marked with oddity and revelation.
 Start reading them now.